SamPutnam/Index-2024/README.md

 Sam Putnam

 This is an index of past and current *open source* projects, ordered by last substantive commit.
-All items were updated to dead as of November 2017 - Focus is now on building the next billion dollar consumer app.
+All items were updated to dead as of November 2017.

 **alive**: in development
 **finished**: project goals met, implies usability & death